7 Problems With Stone-Coated Steel Roofing Systems (Are They Really True?)

 One of the problems with stone-coated steel roofing systems is that they require professional installation.
 Not every roofer has the necessary experience to properly install a stone-coated steel roof.
 Poor installation can lead to improper fastening, leaks, reduced lifespan, and even panels shifting over time.
 You should be diligent in choosing a contractor with a proven track record in working with this material, as incorrect installation can negate many of its benefits.

 Inexperienced installers may also void manufacturer warranties due to improper handling of materials.
-This makes it crucial to hire certified professionals (like Prestige Roofing LLC) who understand the nuances of working with interlocking steel panels and the necessary flashing techniques to prevent leaks.
+This makes hiring certified professionals (like Prestige Roofing LLC) who understand the nuances of working with interlocking steel panels and the necessary flashing techniques to prevent leaks essential.

 5. Color Can Fade Over Time